7.3 Young Tree Structural Pruning

 Young-Tree Field Priorities

-• Remove dead, broken, and rubbing branches when appropriate.
+• Remove dead, broken, and rubbing branches.

 • Select or reinforce a dominant leader for species that need one.